cristinawithout/2021-04-Li-C/3-JavaScript-UI.md

    * Flights SHALL display as “[Number]: [Origin IATA] to [Destination IATA]”.
    * Passengers SHALL display as “[First Name] [Last Name]”.

-# NOTES FROM YOUR TEAM LEAD
- * The application is located at: https://ember-twiddle.com/b38580216c196ef8668d1dbdb5c651f2
- * The PO has seen and approved the "Home” and “About” screen content.
-(Nothing else was ready to review with the PO.)
- * All tests must pass when done.
-You may add as many tests as needed.
-Tests can also be removed or updated if appropriate.
- * The "Run Tests" button in Twiddle doesn't work.
- * To run tests in Twiddle: Update twiddle.json.
-   * Set “options.enable-testing” to true.
-   * Set “ENV.environment” to “test”.
-(When "development", the dev mock data will be loaded an interfere with test data.)
- * The application mocks HTTP requests with Mirage.
-   * The mocks are fully complete.
-You should not need to modify the mock data in the “mirage” directory.
-   * Mirage has been configured to output API requests and responses to the console.
- * In Twiddle, if you use File > Add, the component JS files are created using syntax for “Native Components”.
-   The examples in this application and the Ember guides use “Classic Component” syntax.
-You may create components to use “Classic Component” syntax.
- * If you are familiar with Ember development, it’s useful to you to know:
-   * In Twiddle, the environment.js file is not used.
-All ENV values, including “environment” have to be set in twiddle.json.
-   * This application uses the conventional structure, not the pods structure.

 # FUNCTIONAL SPEC